 - PhD in Molecular Cell & Developmental Biology

 Our first-year PhD program in biomedical sciences (PiBS) offers students a common foundation in biomedical sciences.
 Students do not commit to one of our eight biomedical science programs or lab until after completing a minimum of three lab rotations.
 This option allows students time to explore their interests before committing for years two through five.

 Students who have a firm commitment to a specific discipline may apply directly to their PhD program of interest.
-Students who chose this path typically have a specific lab that they want to join.
+Students who chose this path typically have a specific lab that they want to join and have communicated with the program prior to submitting an application.
 Curricular requirements will vary by program.
-We encourage students who are interested in direct admission to reach out to the graduate program director in your area of interest for guidance.
+Students who are interested in direct admission MUST reach out to the graduate program in your area of interest for guidance.

 Note : Applicants may only apply to one program for the University of Miami.

 Applicants to biomedical programs should have a bachelor degree in a biological or related discipline (e.g., psychology, chemistry, engineering, physics).
 Although there are no required prerequisites, courses in general biology, cell/molecular biology, calculus, general physics, organic chemistry, physical chemistry, and biochemistry are encouraged.